-It is not intention of this document to mandate that every FIPA Agent Platform must include an Ontology Agent.
+It is not intention of this document to mandate that every AP must include an Ontology Agent.
 However, in order to promote interoperability, if one OA exists, then it must comply with these specification.
 And, if the services here described are required by a specific agent platform implementation, then they must be implemented in compliance with this specification.

 In order to keep the applicability of the specification as unrestricted as possible, the approach used is platform independent.
 In particular, this specification does not mandate the storage format of ontologies but only the way agents access an ontology service.
 However, in order to specify the service, an explicit representation formalism has been specified.
-It is the FIPA Knowledge Model, identified by the name Fipa-meta-ontology, that allows communication of knowledge between agents.
-As far as possible, care has been taken to integrate existing formalisms, such as RDF [5] and OKBC [3].
+It is the FIPA-Meta-Ontology (see section 5) that allows communication of knowledge between agents.
+As far as possible, care has been taken to integrate existing formalisms, such as [OKBC] and [W3CRDF].